mediaopt/paypal-commercetools-connector/docs/PayPal.md

 1. The connector receives the request that includes:
    - authorizationId(optional) - the authorization id to be captured.
    - optional any other data that match [PayPal Capture authorized payment body specification](https://developer.paypal.com/docs/api/payments/v2/#authorizations_capture).
-2. If not provided in the request the authorization_id will be read from the payment transactions and PayPal api Capture Authorization will be triggered with the id and any other passed data.
+2. If not provided in the request the authorization_id will be read from the payment transactions and PayPal API Capture Authorization will be triggered with the id and any other passed data.
 3. The connector updates commercetools payment object and adds a transaction to it.
 Transaction data depend on the PayPal response.

 ***Endpoint:***